-Though Maryland outgained Wake Forest, three turnovers ended promising scoring drives, with C.J.
-Brown’s erratic quarterbacking hurting the team.
-Maryland was also unable to get the run game going, with 23 carries for 39 yards.
+Though Maryland outgained Wake Forest, three turnovers ended promising scoring drives.
+C.J.
+Brown’s erratic quarterbacking hurting the team and the Terrapins could not get the run game going with 23 carries for 39 yards.
 On the other side of the ball, QB Tanner Price did everything for the Demon Deacons, with a passing, rushing, and a receiving touchdown.

-Maryland lost receiver Deon Long in the second quarter with a fractured tibia and fibula and receiver/superstar Stefon Diggs in the fourth quarter with a fractured tibia, each season ending injuries.
-In 2013, Maryland has lost its top three wide receivers, two running backs, four defensive backs, quarterback and running back, mostly because of injuries.
-Maryland will muster everything it can when it hosts Clemson next week.
+Maryland lost receiver Deon Long in the second quarter with a fractured tibia and fibula and receiver/superstar Stefon Diggs in the fourth quarter with a fractured tibia, each a season-ending injury.
+In 2013, Maryland has lost its top three wide receivers, two running backs, four defensive backs, quarterback and running back, most of them from injury.
+Maryland will muster its remaining strength when it hosts Clemson next week.

 As for the Week 8 non-participants:

-- Rutgers players licked their chops when Central Florida upset Louisville to reopen the American Athletic Conference championship race, and prepare for a game against a no longer undefeated Houston team.
+- Rutgers players licked their chops when Central Florida upset Louisville and reopened the American Athletic Conference championship race.
+The Scarlet Knights prepare for a game against no longer undefeated Houston.

-- Penn State used its bye week to install a radical "eleven men in the box" scheme to slow down Carlos Hyde in advance of this week's game at Ohio State.
+- Penn State installed a radical "eleven men in the box" scheme to slow down Carlos Hyde before this week's game at Ohio State.

-- Nebraska coaches were worried about being prepared for Minnesota, then relaxed when they remembered that they're just Minnesota.
+- Nebraska coaches worried about preparing for Minnesota, then relaxed when they remembered that it was only Minnesota.